 What is the customer service mandate, or overarching manifesto, for customer service at Credit Union of Colorado?

 As we’re a credit union, it’s all about putting our members first.
-Our tagline is ‘Here to Help’ and we aim to fulfill that 100% of the time.
-When we hire, we try to ‘hire for a heart to help’, because not everybody is suited for that.
+Our tagline is ‘Here to Help,’ and we aim to fulfill that 100% of the time.
+When we hire, we try to ‘hire for a heart to help’ because not everybody is suited for that.
 And it can be exhausting!

 And have you seen any significant changes or trends in channel usage or technology during your time at CUofCO?

-I would say the biggest change has been the chat feature, which we introduced in 2017 and has grown exponentially since.
+The biggest change has been the chat feature, which we introduced in 2017 and has grown exponentially since.
 The biggest surprise about that was that we were expecting a drop in phone calls, which never happened — they’ve stayed pretty steady.

-We think that was because these were questions that people wanted to ask before but it wasn’t convenient to ask it.
-But a chat function reduces that friction; the barrier is lowered and we increase member satisfaction by helping them at another stage in their journey.
+We think that was because these were questions that people wanted to ask before, but it wasn’t convenient to ask it.
+But a chat function reduces that friction; the barrier is lowered, and we increase member satisfaction by helping them at another stage in their journey.

 Every contact center manager seems to value different metrics — what KPIs do you use?

-The number that we pay the most attention to is Net Promoter Score.
+The number that we pay the most attention to is the Net Promoter Score.
 We don’t look at things like Average Handle Time because that’s not how we want to take care of our members.
 When we were going through our digital banking conversion, some calls were over an hour and a half — but they needed to be!

 We mainly look at member satisfaction because if members are happy, then we’re doing the right thing by them.
 That’s the only reason we’re here; to take care of our members.
 So we follow NPS closely and respond to as much feedback as we can.

-We have a contact center manager and our operations analyst, both who report directly to me.
+We have a contact center manager and our operations analyst, both of whom report directly to me.
 And then our contact center manager has four supervisors, and each of those supervisors has a team of around 11 ‘Member Advocates’ — our term for support agents — who are mostly full time, although we also have some part-time Member Advocates on the team.

-We also have a role called a ‘Specialist’.
+We also have a role called a ‘Specialist.’
 They’re the support function for the rest of the team on a day-to-day basis; for any troubleshooting, any type of escalation, extra research, or just that additional layer of support when things are busy.
 If we put everybody together, our entire department is 55 employees.